-I think I’ve been wearing too tight of shoes for a long time, but I can’t seem to let them go.
-These shoes that been my rock and my foundation for the last several years.
+I think I’ve been wearing shoes that are too tight for a long time, but I can’t seem to let them go.
 How do you get rid of a pair of shoes you’ve become so emotionally, physically and mentally attached to?
-The answer is: you won’t be able to without heartbreak.
+The answer: You won’t be able to without heartbreak.

-Then, of course, there’s the idea of other pairs of shoes.
-There will be many pairs of shoes that will appear while you’re wearing the pair that you originally purchased.
-You may begin to think, “Hey, those are really nice I think I want to own a pair of those instead.”
-What happens if you desire another pair of shoes while still wearing the pair you have?
+Then there’s the idea of other shoes.
+There will be many pairs that appear while you’re wearing the pair you originally purchased.
+You may think, “Hey, those are really nice.
+Maybe I should try them on and see how they feel.”
+What happens if you want another pair while still wearing the pair you have on?
 Is it possible to be in love with two pairs of shoes at once?
-They’re different and each pair could fulfill and satisfy your needs in alternative ways.
+Each pair is different and each pair could offer you different forms of love.